modxorg/Docs/en/getting-started/upgrading-to-3.0/system-settings.md

 - `manager_language` [#13786](https://github.com/modxcms/revolution/pull/13786), replaced by automatic language detection and on-the-fly switching in the manager [#14046](https://github.com/modxcms/revolution/pull/14046).
 [Learn more about the manager language in 3.0](getting-started/maintenance/upgrading/3.0/manager-language)
 - `resolve_hostnames` and `server_protocol` have been removed [#14877](https://github.com/modxcms/revolution/pull/14877).
 Deprecated settings from MODX Evolution.
 - `upload_flash`, set `upload_files` or `upload_images` or the `allowedFileTypes` on the media source instead. [#14252](https://github.com/modxcms/revolution/pull/14252)
+- `cache_action_map` as the action map has been removed completely now that modAction is officially gone [#14927](https://github.com/modxcms/revolution/pull/14927)

 ## Changed default values